JonPSmith/EfCoreinAction-SecondEdition/README.md

 3. Currently need to have NET Core 3.1 installed for the code to work.

 Currently I am using EF Core 5 previews, but that will change when EF Core 5 is released.

-## How to use this branch

-I have placed all the code relating to part 1 of the book, which covers the first six chapters.
-The main projects you can run are:

-* `MyFirstEfCoreApp`, which is the console application found in chapter 1
-* `BookApp`, which is the ASP.NET Core application that I cover in chapters 2 to 6.

-Once you have installed your chosen development tool, then you can run either of these applications - both are designed to create and seed any database that they use.

-There ase also unit tests that check what I say in the book is correct.
-These can aslo be useful to understand how something works.
-The unit tests are arranged by project, chapter and feature in the `Test.UnitTests` folder.
-For instance the file in `Test.UnitTests.TestDayaLayer.Ch02_LazyLoading.cs` contains examples and tests of how lazy loading works.

 ## If you have problems with the code